embetech-official/logger/README.md

 ## Configuration

-### Translation unit configuration
+### Translation Unit Configuration

-Simply add channel definition at the beginning of your source file:
+Add the channel definition at the beginning of your source file:

 ```C
 #include <embetech/logger.h>